top of page

 • Cute documentary or film stars (Penguins, Meerkats, Monkeys), and

-• Animals that fall under what is known as the "charismatic megafauna effect": our propensity to be drawn towards larger animals with recognizable personalities (Elephants, Lions, Dolphins).
+• Animals that fall under what is known as the "charismatic megafauna effect": our propensity to be drawn towards larger animals (usually mammals) with recognizable personalities (Elephants, Lions, Dolphins).

 To be fair, it's unsurprising that the animals we see often (in the home, on the screen, at the zoo) and find attractive or adorable are the ones we end up caring the most about.